 \section{Abstract}

 We study commutative algebra arising from generalised Frobenius numbers.
-The $k$-th (generalised) Frobenius number of natural numbers $(a_1,\dots,a_n)$ is the largest natural number that cannot be written as a non-negative integral combination of $(a_1,\dots,a_n)$ in $k$ distinct ways.
-Suppose that $L$ is the lattice of integers points of $(a_1,\dots,a_n)^{\perp}$.
-Taking cue from the concept of lattice modules due to Bayer and Sturmfels, we define generalised lattice modules $M_L^{(k)}$ whose Castelnuovo-Mumford regularity captures the $k$-th Frobenius number of $(a_1,\dots,a_n)$.
+The $k$-th (generalised) Frobenius number of relatively prime natural numbers $(a_1,\dots,a_n)$ is the largest natural number that cannot be written as a non-negative integral combination of $(a_1,\dots,a_n)$ in $k$ distinct ways.
+Suppose that $L$ is the lattice of integer points of $(a_1,\dots,a_n)^{\perp}$.
+Taking cue from the concept of lattice modules due to Bayer and Sturmfels, we define generalised lattice modules $M_L^{(k)}$ whose Castelnuovo--Mumford regularity captures the $k$-th Frobenius number of $(a_1,\dots,a_n)$.
 We study the sequence $\{M_L^{(k)}\}_{k=1}^{\infty}$ of generalised lattice modules providing an explicit characterisation of their minimal generators.
-We show that there are only finitely many isomorphism classes of generalized lattice modules.
-As a consequence of our commutative algebraic approach, we show that the sequence of generalised Frobenius numbers forms a generalised arithmetic progression.
+We show that there are only finitely many isomorphism classes of generalised lattice modules.
+As a consequence of our commutative algebraic approach, we show that the sequence of generalised Frobenius numbers forms a finite difference progression i.e. a sequence whose set of successive differences is finite.
 We also construct an algorithm to compute the $k$-th Frobenius number.